 WWVB began broadcasting from Boulder, Colorado in 1956, and WWVL, an experimental station, from Sunset, Colorado in 1960.
 Both of these stations have been in operation from Fort Collins, Colorado since July 1963.
-These stations, one transmitting on low frequency and the other on very low frequency, make possible wide-scale distribution of the NBS frequency and time signals.
+These stations, WWVB transmitting on low frequency (LF) and WWVL transmitting on very low frequency (VLF), make possible wide-scale distribution of the NBS frequency and time signals.
 They are used to coordinate operations of the global networks of missile and satellite stations, to assist other government efforts which require accurate time and frequency, to improve the uniformity of frequency measurement on a national and international basis, and to provide a more accurate standard of frequency, one easily available to many users for electronic research and development.

-Thus in the 45 years since the beginning of its radio broadcasts, NBS has expanded such services so that it is making major contributions today to the nation's space and defense programs, to worldwide transportation and communications, and to a multitude of industrial operations, as well as providing convenient time service to thousands of listeners.
+Thus in the 47 years since the beginning of its radio broadcasts, NBS has expanded such services so that it is making major contributions today to the nation's space and defense programs, to world-wide transportation and communications, and to a multitude of industrial operations, as well as providing convenient time service to thousands of listeners.

-1 Inquiries concerning this Bulletin may be addressed to the Time and Frequency Bulletin, Frequency-Time Broadcast Services Section, Time and Frequency Division, NBS, Boulder,Colorado 80302.
-2 Inquiries concerning the broadcast services may be addressed to Frequency-Time Broadcast Services Section, NBS, Boulder, Colorado 80302 or to the Engineer-in-Charge at a particular station.
+1 Inquiries concerning the Time and Frequency Services Bulletin or the NBS broadcast service policies may be addressed to Frequency-Time Broadcast Services Section, Time and Frequency Division, NBS, Boulder, Colorado 80802.